geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-03/meeting-transcript.md

 I think I just checked the latest one that I ran.
 It's just like 0.001, I think.
 It's really close, but it looks like it needed another epoch from four to five.
-So I'll see if I can hyper-parameter tune that just to see if it can get under the... before Epoch run.
+So I'll see if I can hyper-parameter tune that just to see if it can get under the.. before Epoch run.
 So that's what I'm kind of working on.
 But I think the two bottlenecks right now are the eval, for sure, because it takes, I think, like an hour and a half maybe to just go through, I think it's like 20k, probably like 25k images for the eval, and then try to see if I can optimize more on the forward time as well.